Sparen/ReitOS/CONTRIBUTING.md

 All Applications are standalone scripts that are allowed to `#include` as many of the libraries in `syslib/lib-*.dnh` as they want to.
 However, they cannot interact with each other.
 They are allowed to use EV_USER.

-Each Application must have a `PROPERTIES.TXT` file with the following:
+Each Application must have a `PROPERTIES.TXT` file in their main Application directory with the following:
 ```
 APPLICATION_NAME\&lt;Insert your application's name here&gt;
 VERSION_NUMBER\&lt;Insert your application's version number here&gt;